tiennou/Tank-Auth/README.md

 - Added views for each basic notification instead of using the lang file - *Sep 16, 2012*
 - Wrote the _How to use Tank Auth w/ RBAC_ directives (whew!) - *Sep 15, 2012*
 - Initial RBAC functionality achieved: Add/Remove/Change roles - *Sep 12, 2012*
-- Check permissions with the `permit()` method which allows you to override permissions on a user-level scope - *Sep 11, 2012*
+- Check permissions with the `has_permission()` method which allows you to override permissions on a user-level scope - *Sep 11, 2012*
 - Add custom fields to the registration page - *Sep 10, 2012*
 - Implement Cool Captcha instead of the default captcha - *Aug 29, 2012*